jinkelajs/jinkela/docs/intro/README.md

 ## The Jinkela

-Jinkela is a modularization solution of front-end.
+Jinkela is a modularization solution of frontend.

 ## Getting Started